idaholab/moose/doc/content/examples/2d_mbb.md

          block=Mesh id=mesh_block
          caption=MBB `Mesh` block

-In the auxvariables block there are two initial conditions.
-The first is constant, negative value that is needed for the sensitivity variable `Dc`.
+In the `AuxVariables` block there are two initial conditions.
+The first is a constant, negative value that is needed for the sensitivity variable `Dc`.
 It needs to be negative for the first density update.
 The second initial condition is setting the material density to the initial value of `vol_frac`.